Animatics in Film. Definition, Examples and When to use One

 Animatic Examples from Animated Movies

-In animation, an animatic might include basic motions and timing, and it can be quite rough, with simple drawings and minimal detail.
+In animation, an animatic might include basic motions and timing.
+It can be quite rough, with simple drawings and minimal detail.

 Here are three examples: